Climate change & sustainability

 Zoos and aquariums have a special responsibility, as they care for live animals and run breeding programmes for endangered species.
 Not only do zoos educate schools and the public about animal conservation, but they are well placed to engage their visitors, both young and old, in the wider challenges of achieving a more sustainable society.

-BIAZA's Environmental Sustainability and Climate Change (ES&CC) Working Group supports zoos and aquariums to help meet these challenges and engage the public in environmental dialogue and debate.
+BIAZA's Environmental Impact & Sustainability (EIS) Working Group supports zoos and aquariums to help meet these challenges and engage the public in environmental dialogue and debate.